JohanDuque/impressions/README.md

 * Dao: Here we have the layer that access the data, in this concrete case the dataset.csv file

 ### Frontend
-As suggested I'm using React together with vis for interactive visualizations.
+I'm using React together with vis for interactive visualizations.